Frequently Asked Questions

 The SFA Funding Rules state that “Some assessment plans give the employer and provider specific roles but providers who have delivered the training cannot make end-point assessment judgement for that same group of apprentices”.
 As each assessment plan is unique in this area, please contact us for more information email@example.com.

-Yes, subject to the confirmation of independence, in accordance with the SFA Funding Rules: “Although you will be involved in arrangements for end-point assessment, the assessment itself must be independent.
+Yes, but only where the assessment plan permits, and subject to the confirmation of independence, in accordance with the SFA Funding Rules: “Although you will be involved in arrangements for end-point assessment, the assessment itself must be independent.
 The end-point assessment requirements are set out in the assessment plan for the standard.
 Some assessment plans give the employer and provider specific roles but employer-providers who have delivered the training cannot make the end-point assessment judgement for that same group of apprentices”.

 Yes, we welcome contact from any experts that may be able to offer technical expertise to employers delivering apprenticeship end-point assessment activities.
 We have a process to follow in order to assure competence and independence of experts, please do contact us to find out more via firstname.lastname@example.org, or by phone 0121 713 8251.

 There are no requirements to provide mock knowledge assessments in the apprenticeships we deliver end-point assessment for.
-All the knowledge question banks are being designed by employers to meet the needs of the standard.
+However, we will be developing example knowledge assessments during 2017 and 2018.